MarkNuar/Project_SE2/RASD/MD/3Rasd.md

     * [D14] When using the S2B, the authority's device is always connected to internet
     * [R2] The system must allow a municipality to create account for its employees and local officers
     * [R4] A users, municipal employee or local officer must be uniquely identified by his/her username
-    * [R18] When mining the information, a municipal employee or a local officer can access only to violations type of reports occurred in his/her municipality
+    * [R18] When mining the information, a municipal employee or a local officer can access only to violations type and date and time of reports occurred in his/her municipality
     * [R19] When mining the information, a municipal employee or a local officer can filter reports by area, date, time or type of violation
 * [G5] The system must allow verified authorities to retrieve statistics about valid reports
     * [D5] The internet connection works properly without failure